doProgramming/TextAnnotationService/readme.txt

+Information about the used 3rd party JavaScripts can be found in the folder WebContent > WEB-INF > 3rd Party Info.
+The used libraries can be found in WebContent > WEB-INF > lib

 A packed war file almost ready to deploy can be found in the "build" folder, although some additional configuration is necessary.